-Attribute Name Presence Value Verification Tabla con formato countryName MUST The two-letter ISO 3166-1 country code for the country in which the CA's place of business is located.
-Section 3.2.2.3 stateOrProvinceName МАҮ If present, the CA's state or province information.
+Attribute Name Presence Value Verification countryName MUST The two-letter ISO 3166-1 country code for the country in which the CA's place of business is located.
+Section 3.2.2.3 stateOrProvinceName MAY If present, the CA's state or province information.
 Section 3.2.2.1 localityName MAY If present, the CA's locality.
-Section 3.2.2.1 postalCode МАҮ If present, the CA's zip or postal information.
+Section 3.2.2.1 postalCode MAY If present, the CA's zip or postal information.
 Section 3.2.2.1 streetAddress MAY If present, the CA's street address.
 Multiple instances MAY be present.
 Section 3.2.2.1 organizationName MUST The CA's name or DBA.
-The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g. if the official record shows "Company Name Section 3.2.2.2
+The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g. if the official record shows "Company Name Section 3.2.2.2 organizationalUnitName This attribute MUST

-Incorporated", the CA MAY use "Company Name Inc." or "Company Name". or ganizationalUnitName This attribute MUST NOT be included in Root CA Certificates defined in Section 7.1.2.1 or TLS Subordinate CA Certificates defined in Section 7.1.2.5 or Technically- Constrained TLS Subordinate CA Certificates defined in Section 7.1.2.6.
-This attribute SHOULD NOT be included in other types of CA Certificates. - - cc mmonName MUST The contents SHOULD be an identifier for the certificate such that the certificate's Name is unique across all certificates issued by the issuing certificate.
-Ar y other attribute NOT RECOMMENDED - See Section 7.1.4.4
+Incorporated", the CA MAY use "Company Name Inc." or "Company Name".

+NOT be included in Root CA Certificates defined in Section 7.1.2.1 or TLS Subordinate CA Certificates defined in Section 7.1.2.5 or Technically-Constrained TLS Subordinate CA Certificates defined in Section 7.1.2.6.
+This commonName MUST The contents certificate.